Mathematics at Globe

 Calculation expectations and progression in each year group, are based on age related expectations.
 From these age-related expectations our children have learning pitched appropriately, building their knowledge from previous learning.
 At Globe children are comfortable with new learning because they are continually building on previous knowledge, making connections because their learning is guided through the curriculum, as a result, new learning is doable and old learning sticks (is in the long-term memory).
 This is because at Globe, we have organised the curriculum content detail into small manageable steps for the children.
 If children have gaps in their learning then previous steps can be taught, to address misconceptions so they can confidently develop the skills in subsequent steps.
 Through these sequential steps all children are able to embed their understanding of mathematical concepts from the working memory to the long-term memory.
 Therefore, Globe children love maths because they are successful learners.

-At Globe, many of our Teaching Assistants do a daily learn its (number facts) intervention programme, so that our children don’t fall behind knowing the age-related number facts.
-We follow the very systematic schedule, which means all children are expected to (and most do) know all their times tables facts by the end of Year 4.
+At Globe, many of our Teaching Assistants do a daily Learn Its (number facts) intervention programme, so that our children don’t fall behind knowing the age-related number facts.
+We follow a very systematic schedule, which means all children are expected to (and most do) know all their times tables facts by the end of Year 4.

 Low stake weekly core number assessments (we call them CLIC) and wider maths assessments (we call them SAFE) allow us to track children’s progress.
 Senior leaders and class teachers can easily gain information about: